-Reducing Emissions through Fuel-mix Flexibility and Optimization
+Reducing Emissions through Fuel-mix Flexibility and Natural Gas Repowering

-These modifications will provide the Genesee facility with operational flexibility to optimize the fuel-mix at the units between coal and natural gas in response to market conditions and enable the facility to remain as a source of competitive, reliable and responsible baseload power generation for Alberta.
-The Genesee facility will continue as a 100% natural gas-fired facility after 2029.
+In 2019, we launched plans to maximize the flexibility of the three units at the Genesee Generating Station to utilize both natural gas and coal as fuel.
+Expanding the use of natural gas will result in significantly lower absolute emissions relative to the current configurations of the units.
+These modifications will provide the Genesee facility with operational flexibility to optimize the fuel-mix at the units between coal and natural gas in response to market conditions and enable the facility to remain as a source of competitive, reliable and responsible baseload power generation for Alberta until all units at Genesee are eventually converted to natural gas.

 In 2020, we initiated plans and stakeholder engagement for the repowering of Genesee Units 1 & 2 to natural gas combined cycle (NGCC) generation units.
 Located entirely within the footprint of the existing Genesee Generating Station, the repowering project would involve installing new gas-fired combustion turbines and heat recovery steam generators, while utilizing the existing steam turbine generators.
 Each of the two repowered units will increase its gross generation capacity potential to 732 MW from 430 megawatts (MW).
 The repowered assets will utilize best in class, hydrogen-ready NGCC technology and are expected to set a new standard for gas generation efficiency in Alberta.
 Based on a successful outcome of the regulatory process for the NGCC repowering project, Genesee 1 would move directly to becoming a dedicated NGCC unit by 2023; Genesee Unit 2 would become a dedicated NGCC unit by 2024.